bitpay/android-sdk/README.md

 }.execute(clientToken);
 ```

-Inside the `onPostExecute` method, you can use all of the [BitPay Java SDK](https://github.com/unChaz/BitPayJavaClient)
+This class inherits from `BitPay` so you can use all the methods of the [BitPay Java SDK](https://github.com/unChaz/BitPayJavaClient).
-(the original BitPay object is accessed through `bitpay.mBitpay`).

 #### Using promises
 ```java